Marion Manola: Years with Mason

 Manola became publicly involved with "Handsome Jack" Mason in 1890.
 In July, Manola and Mason took a two-week vacation on Mason's yacht, resulting in the De Wolffe Hopper Company discharging Manola, as she had only taken leave for two days.
 In October 1890, both Mason and Manola broke their performance contracts and disappeared; one acquaintance reported seeing them together in Philadelphia.
 In November 1890, Manola and Mason announced that they were sailing to Europe.

 In 1891, Manola played the lead in Maid Marian, an opera by Reginald De Koven and Harry B. Smith, but it was not a success in England.

 The decree nisi for Manola and Mould's divorce was issued in April 1891.
-Manola and Mason wed at a registrar's offics in London on May 1, 1891.
+Manola and Mason wed at a registrar's office in London on May 1, 1891.
 The final divorce decree for Manola and her first husband was issued October 23, 1891.